benhoskings/babushka/README.markdown

 Thanks very much to everyone who's contributed to babushka, whether by submitting patches, discussing design ideas with me, testing, or just giving their feedback.

-Rather than a list of contributors here, which inevitably falls out of date, check [the contributors page](https://github.com/benhoskings/babushka/graphs/contributors).
-For other contributions, version-bumping commits always detail what changed and who helped out.
+A list of contributors here inevitably falls out of date - [the contributors page](https://github.com/benhoskings/babushka/graphs/contributors) contains the full list.
+In addition, the version-bumping commits always detail what changed and who helped out in their commit messages.

 ### License